 - Nominal Risk Free Rate rate of return with close-to-zero default risk and zero liquidity risk (e.g. freely traded investment-grade government bonds); - Real Risk Free Rate the risk free rate in real terms.
 Calculated from the nominal risk free rate and expected inflation (Fisher equation); - Debt ratio portion of total capital financed by debt; - Equity ratio (calculated) portion of total capital financed by equity.
-(This value is automatically calculated from the Debt ratio input to ensure both values add to 100%.) - Nominal Debt Risk Premium the margin above the risk-free rate that a particular company must offer in order to attract debt funding, in nominal terms; - Debt Raising Costs costs of raising debt; - Equity issuance costs costs associated with issuing equity; - Nominal Market Risk Premium the expected rate of return for the national stock market as a whole minus the risk-free rate;

-- Utilisation of Imputation (Franking) Credits portion of company tax paid by a service provider that is reimbursed to investors through imputation credits attached to dividends; - Expected inflation the expected inflation rate.
+(This value is automatically calculated from the Debt ratio input to ensure both values add to 100%.); - Nominal Debt Risk Premium the margin above the risk-free rate that a particular company must offer in order to attract debt funding, in nominal terms; - Debt Raising Costs costs of raising debt; - Equity issuance costs costs associated with issuing equity; - Nominal Market Risk Premium the expected rate of return for the national stock market as a whole minus the risk-free rate; - Utilisation of Imputation (Franking) Credits portion of company tax paid by a service provider that is reimbursed to investors through imputation credits attached to dividends; - Expected inflation the expected inflation rate.
 The current value is set using the RBA's inflation figures and the mid-point of its target band where forecasts are not available.
-This inflation rate is used to convert nominal input parameters into real. - Corporate Tax Rate company tax rate in Australia (currently 30%); - Equity Beta measures the risk associated with a particular stock compared with the market as a whole, taking into account leveraging and the effect of financial risk.
+This inflation rate is used to convert nominal input parameters into real values; - Corporate Tax Rate company tax rate in Australia (currently 30%); - Equity Beta measures the risk associated with a particular stock compared with the market as a whole, taking into account leveraging and the effect of financial risk; - IAD Real vanilla WACC the real vanilla WACC used in calculating IAD prices.